Sayjad21/Nebula/README.md

-# Dora AI Assistant
+# Nebula AI Assistant

-Dora is a multimodal AI assistant that supports:
+Nebula is a multimodal AI assistant that supports:
 - Text-to-speech (TTS) using ElevenLabs and Google gTTS
 - Speech-to-text (STT) using Groq
 - Image analysis using Groq Vision models